 Even expert sales and marketing pros should make time to mix it up and make their names known to others.

-Drop a note a month after the sale and every quarter or so thereafter to check in.
+Drop a note a month after the sale and every quarter or so thereafter to check in with your customers—they may have undergone another event that makes them ripe for upselling other products or services to them.

 Competition is a part of sales, and not all teams share every bit of information they come across.
 By taking time to talk to others and ask them what they’ve heard lately, you may give them the chance to offer you a terrific lead they simply can’t follow up on at the moment.